Extent of damage to Carmelite Home unknown, official says

 On Monday, the Carmelite Home said in a Facebook post due to Indiana Department of Child Services and COVID-19 guidelines, only new clothing with tags and toy/game items could be accepted.

-Immediate needs include gift cards and boys and girls underwear and under clothing ranging from size small to extra, extra large, as well as socks and sandals, sizes 5 youth to 9 in womens, the post read.
+Immediate needs include gift cards, and boys and girls underwear and under-clothing ranging from size small to double extra large, as well as socks and sandals, sizes 5 youth to 9 in women's, the post read.

+Donations can be dropped off at the Maria Teresa Tauscher Center, or at North Township Trustee offices at 5947 Hohman Ave. in Hammond or 2100 Broadway in East Chicago.

+The Most Rev. Robert McClory, bishop of the Catholic Diocese of Gary, said in a post after visiting the Carmelite Home Monday morning, Sister Maria Giuseppe, administrator of the home, and all of the sisters expressed gratitude for those who have "shared a desire to support the community."

+"Many of you may have already heard of the tragic fire that destroyed a significant part of the St. Joseph’s Carmelite Home in East Chicago on Sunday, May 16," McClory said.

+"First and foremost, let us give thanks to God that everyone was safely evacuated, and no harm came to any of the residents.
+Let us continue to keep the Carmelite sisters and those they care for in our prayers."

-A GoFundMe for the home was created Sunday, and has since raised $17,405.
+A GoFundMe for the home was created Sunday, and had since raised $30,375 as of Monday evening.